 Applicants can pay their contribution online on the City's website or in person at the City's Customer Service centre (126 Church Street, Parramatta) and obtain a payment receipt.
-For development applications, applicants must pay their contribution before obtaining an occupation certificate.
+For development applications, applicants must pay their contribution before obtaining a occupation construction certificate.
 For complying development, applicants must pay their contribution before commencing the complying development work.